yaesey/CountingRod/README.md

 and following all the steps,then done.

 **Our Module**
-This form is our modules and their use description.
+This form is our modules and their use description.If "Used Languages" is "No",that mean it still not been written.
-Module | Description | Used Languages("No" is meaning it still not been written) :-:  | :-:  | :-:
+Module | Description | Used Languages
+:-:  | :-:  | :-:
 latex | This module is translation LaTex to CountingRod's commands. | No